ggerganov/llama.cpp/README.md

   Check [BLIS.md](docs/BLIS.md) for more information.

+- #### SYCL
+  SYCL is a higher-level programming model to improve programming productivity on various hardware accelerators.

+  llama.cpp based on SYCL is used to **support Intel GPU** (Data Center Max series, Flex series, Arc series, Built-in GPU and iGPU).

+  For detailed info, please refer to [llama.cpp for SYCL](README-sycl.md).

 - #### Intel oneMKL
+  Building through oneAPI compilers will make avx_vnni instruction set available for intel processors that do not support avx512 and avx512_vnni.
+Please note that this build config **does not support Intel GPU**.
+For Intel GPU support, please refer to [llama.cpp for SYCL](./README-sycl.md).

   - Using manual oneAPI installation:
     By default, `LLAMA_BLAS_VENDOR` is set to `Generic`, so if you already sourced intel environment script and assign `-DLLAMA_BLAS=ON` in cmake, the mkl version of Blas will automatically been selected.
 Otherwise please install oneAPI and follow the below steps:
       ```bash
       mkdir build
       cd build
-      source /opt/intel/oneapi/setvars.sh # You can skip this step if  in oneapi-runtime docker image, only required for manual installation
+      source /opt/intel/oneapi/setvars.sh # You can skip this step if  in oneapi-basekit docker image, only required for manual installation
       cmake .. -DLLAMA_BLAS=ON -DLLAMA_BLAS_VENDOR=Intel10_64lp -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx -DLLAMA_NATIVE=ON
       cmake --build . --config Release
       ```

   - Using oneAPI docker image:
-    If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-runtime](https://hub.docker.com/r/intel/oneapi-runtime)
+    If you do not want to source the environment vars and install oneAPI manually, you can also build the code using intel docker container: [oneAPI-basekit](https://hub.docker.com/r/intel/oneapi-basekit).
+Then, you can use the commands given above.

-      ```bash
-      mkdir build
-      cd build
-      cmake .. -DLLAMA_BLAS=ON -DLLAMA_BLAS_VENDOR=Intel10_64lp -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx -DLLAMA_NATIVE=ON
-      cmake --build . --config Release
-      ```

-  Building through oneAPI compilers will make avx_vnni instruction set available for intel processors that do not support avx512 and avx512_vnni.

   Check [Optimizing and Running LLaMA2 on Intel® CPU](https://www.intel.com/content/www/us/en/content-details/791610/optimizing-and-running-llama2-on-intel-cpu.html) for more information.